gene-git/Arch-mkpkg/README.md

 The preferred way to list trigger packages is to use:

  - *mkpkg_depends*
+    Using this variable is the way to assign a list of packages which should trigger a rebuild.
+If the item is simply the name of the package then, this will trigger a rebuild if the install time of a listed package is newer than the time of the last build.

+ - *mkpkg_depends_vers*
+    This provides a list of package semantic version triggers.
+Each trigger is of the form

+        *package_name* *compare* *vers_key*

+    White space around the comparison operator is optional and *compare* operator is one of : >, >= or <

+    and *vers_key* follows semantic versioning and is one of:
+        - major     : rebuild if major > last_build_major version
+        - minor     : rebuild if major.minor > last_build_major.minor version
+        - patch     : rebuild if major.minor.patch > last_build_major.minor.patch version
+        - last      : rebuild if package version > last_build version.

+    *last* is very similar to a time based trigger but based on version instead of time.

+    N.B.
+The package must be built at least once using mkpkg so it can save the dependent package versions used.
+So if a version trigger is added,  then this triggers a rebuild as it treats this as if the dependent package version is greater than last used (which is not known at this point).
+    On subsequent builds the last built version of each dependent package is then known.

-Using this variable is the best way to assign trigger dependency packages.
-Unlike the *makedepends* variable, it allows ignoring things like 'git' or 'pandoc' etc. which, while required for building, don't usually have any affect on the tool function.
+    Unlike *makedepends* variable, this allows one not include things that are required to build the package but don't have any affect on the tool function.
+E.g. things like 'git'.

-If this variable is absent in PKGBUILD, then by the *makedepends* variable is used as a fall through second choice.
-This is certainly likely to be conservative, but may trigger unnecessarily.
+    For example if at last build python was 3.10 :

+    mkpkg_depends=('python>minor' 'python-dnspython')

+    Then a rebuild will be done if python is greater than or equal to 3.11.x or if python-dnspython was installed more recently than the last build.
+This will not trigger a rebuild if python is updated from 3.10.7 to 3.10.8 which is a patch update not a minor or major update.

+    Why support '<' you may ask.
+The only sensible use for less than operator would be to provide a mechanism to trigger a rebuild when a package gets downgraded.
+This would be accomplished using :

+        pkg_name < last

  - *mkpkg_depends_files*

-This variable can be used to provide a list of trigger files which are also be used to trigger a build.
+    This variable can be used to provide a list of files used to trigger a build.
     The files are relative the directory containing PKGBUILD.

-This might be convenient, for example, if the source for some daemon doesn't provide a systemd service file, and the packager adds one.
-In which case you may want to trigger on that file to handle changes to it.
-For one file this may be simpler than using a companion git repo.
+    This might be useful, for example, if the source for some daemon doesn't provide a systemd service file, and the packager adds the file.
+Adding the file to this list would now trigger rebuilds should there be changes to the service file.
+    An alternative would be to put these files into a git repo and just using the git version.
+    For a small number of files this may be more convenient/simpler.

-These 2 variables offer considerable control over what can be used to trigger rebuilds.
+These variables offer considerable control over what can be used to trigger rebuilds.

- - *makedepends_add* : deprecated

-This is now superceded by *mkpkg_depends* and will be removed at some point. mkpkg still used it and any packages listed continue to be simply treated as additional trigger dependencies.
+If none of the mkpkg_xxx variables are found in PKGBUILD, then *makedepends* variable is used as a fall back.
+This is likely to be conservative, and may trigger unnecessarily, but may not have other desirable trigger packages.
+This only happens when the variables are missing so an empty mkpkg_depends variable will prevent the fallback.

 # 5. Discussion and Next Steps